juji/Soul-Recycling-Simulation/README.md

     *   Added a GitHub repository link in the bottom left corner of the application.
     *   The link features consistent styling with the existing FPS counter (dark background with blur effect).
     *   Includes hover effects and opens in a new tab for better user experience.
-*   **Visual Connection Enhancement:**
-    *   Proposed the concept of colored connection lines between souls to enhance visual storytelling.
-    *   instead of color-coding connections based on soul types, you want each connection to have its own unique random color.
-This will make the visualization more diverse and interesting.

 ---